-- Modernization of abattoirs: The scheme aims at providing facilities for scientific and less painful slaughtering, chilling, effluent treatment plant, by-product utilization, water and power with required sanitary/phytosanitary conditions for modernization of abattoirs.
-Modernization of abattoirs will also augment the essential supply base of hygienic raw material to the meat processing industry, both for domestic consumption and exports, besides discouraging unauthorized slaughtering.
-Scheme of Setting up/ Modernization of Abattoirs provides for induction of private capital, better technology, backward and forward linkages.
+- Modernization of abattoirs: The scheme aims at providing facilities for scientific and less painful slaughtering, chilling, effluent treatment plants, by-product utilization, water, and power with required sanitary/phytosanitary conditions for the modernization of abattoirs.
+Modernization of abattoirs will also augment the essential supply base of hygienic raw materials to the meat processing industry, both for domestic consumption and exports, besides discouraging unauthorized slaughtering.
+The scheme of Setting up/ Modernization of Abattoirs provides for the induction of private capital, better technology, and backward and forward linkages.
 The scheme also provides for the implementation of projects preferably under PPP mode with the involvement of local bodies and has the flexibility for the involvement of private investors/exporters on a BOO/BOT/JV basis.

-- R&D, QA, Codex and Promotion: Scheme for Quality Assurance, Codex, R&D and Other Promotional Activities is being implemented to create an infrastructure of food testing laboratories in the country to establish a quality monitoring system for food processing, implement HACCP/ISO22000, ISO14000/GHP/GMP and other quality management systems and to promote research and development for innovative products and process etc.
+- R&D, QA, Codex, and Promotion: The scheme for Quality Assurance, Codex, R&D, and Other Promotional Activities is being implemented to create an infrastructure of food testing laboratories in the country to establish a quality monitoring system for food processing, implement HACCP/ISO22000, ISO14000/GHP/GMP, and other quality management systems and to promote research and development for innovative products and process etc.

 Boards and Institutions